 • Feedback from key stakeholders was used to improve the service.
 People, staff and relatives were asked to share their views of the service via regular communication, meetings, surveys and reviews.

 • The provider, manager and staff worked in partnership with other health professionals to achieve positive outcomes for people.
-People's care records showed involvement and guidance from other agencies such as GPs, district nurses, speech and language therapists, Intensive Community Liaison Services (ICLS) and dieticians.
+People's care records showed involvement and guidance from other agencies such as GPs, district nurses, dieticians, community nurses and podiatrists.